wangziyuan66/iterative-labeling-toolkit-bonito/README.md

 + **basecall** : The path to the "basecall.py" file.

+# Miscellaneous

+If the sequencing kit is RNA002, we recommend you to use [iterative-labeling-toolkit-taiyaki(https://github.com/wangziyuan66/iterative-labeling-toolkit-taiyaki).
+Currently, for the first round of basecalling we are using RNA004 hac 5.0.0 model.

 # Data availability

 Sample **raw pod5 files** are provided for **BioRNA-Leu** **BioRNA-Ser** **ChemoRNA-Leu** and **ChemoRAN-Ser** which you can downloaded in [here](example/bioRNA).
 In sra, only bam can be uploaded.
 If some need more rawdata, contact us.